PlebsNet/sounded/README.md

-# 🎧 Sounded Context – Global UI Sound System for React
+# 🎧 Sounded – Global UI Sound System for React

+Sounded is a lightweight, theme-aware sound system for React and Next.js apps.
+It provides subtle UI feedback using hover and click sounds, with full support for dark/light themes, mute toggles, and accessibility-friendly enhancements.

+- 🔊 Click and hover sounds via a single `<Sounded />` wrapper
+- 🎨 Theme-based sound packs for dark/light modes
+- 🔇 Global mute toggle with persistence
+- ⚡️ Fast, typed, and Tailwind-compatible

+---

 ## 📦 Installation